 The book is also available online both in hard copy and as an e-book.
 ENJOY!

-Beerology: Everything You Need to Know to Enjoy Beer…Even More (Appetite) was chosen as ‘Best Beer Book – Canada’ and will go on to compete in the Gourmand World Cookbook Awards in June.
+Beerology: Everything You Need to Know to Enjoy Beer…Even More (Appetite) was chosen as ‘Best Beer Book – Canada’ and came in second at the Gourmand World Cookbook Awards.

 Here’s what people are saying: